Updated 10/23/2024

 Maintaining Valid Immigration Documents

 I-20/DS-2019: International students must be aware of the expiration date on their I-20/DS-2019.
 If students cannot complete their degree by the expiration date on their I-20/DS-2019, students must request a program extension before the expiration date on the I-20/DS-2019.
 Students who do not file a program extension on time will be considered out of status.
-If you have updated your major, please request a change of major I-20 request within the same semester as the approved change.
+If you have updated your major, please request a F-1 change of major I-20 request or a J-1 change of major DS-2019 request within the same semester as the approved change.

 Passports must be valid at all times.
 If the passport will expire soon, students must renew it through the embassy or consulate of their home country.
 More details are available here.